SergiyStoyan/PdfDocumentParser/README.md

 [More details...](https://sergeystoyan.github.io/PdfDocumentParser/#6)

 ## Support
-Contact me if you need to solve a parsing task of any complexity.
+Contact me if you want me to enhance PdfDocumentParser.
+Also, you can hire me for solving a parsing task of any complexity or for general development.